dead-end/docs/node/iso-git-pull-request.md

 npm init -y
 ```

-Install the dependencies
+Install the other dependencies
 ```
 npm i rimraf

-npm i isomorphic-git
 ```

-Change the dependency in the package.json:
+Add the dependency in the package.json:
 ```
 cat package.json
 {